cobbler/cobbler/docs/quickstart-guide.rst

     1. ....
     2. ....

-Restart cobblerd and then run 'cobbler sync' to apply changes.
+Restart cobblerd and then run ``cobbler sync`` to apply changes.

 If you decide to follow any of the suggestions, such as installing extra packages, making configuration changes, etc., be sure to restart the cobblerd service as it suggests so the changes are applied.

-Once you are done reviewing the output of "cobbler check", it is time to synchronize things for the first time.
+Once you are done reviewing the output of ``cobbler check``, it is time to synchronize things for the first time.
 This is not critical, but a failure to properly sync at this point can reveal a configuration problem.

 .. code-block:: none